Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

+For the simulation of flow over the 3D NACA 0012 wing, the fluid is modeled as air with a density of $\rho = \SI{1}{\kilogram\per\meter\cubed}$ and a kinematic viscosity of $\nu = \SI{8.544e-6}{\meter\squared\per\second}$.
+The freestream inflow velocity is set to $V_{\infty} = \SI{51.2}{\meter\per\second}$ at a $0^\circ$ angle of attack.
+This yields a Mach number of approximately $M = 0.15$, allowing the flow to be treated as purely incompressible.
+Based on the wing's chord length, the resulting Reynolds number is $Re = 6 \times 10^6$.
+This specific Reynolds number was carefully selected to ensure the flow becomes fully turbulent almost immediately.
+While lower values, such as $Re = 10^5$, technically fall within the turbulent regime, they exhibit a prolonged laminar-to-turbulent transition.
+This delayed transition induces variations in the boundary layer thickness, complicating direct comparisons with established benchmark data for skin friction and pressure coefficients.
+Therefore, the $Re = 6 \times 10^6$ case ensures a more robust and reliable validation of the fully turbulent boundary treatments.

-The resolution for the mesh-free discretization is chosen such that it is smaller closer to the wing and increases with distance from the wing as shown from the Figure~\ref{fig:NACA0012Refinement}.
-We tested two boundary treatment methods: nearest band neighbor (NBN) and shifted boundary method (SB).
-The optimized parameters from the flat plate case were used.
-For the NBN method, the resolution is $h = \SI{0.003}{\meter}$, with a selection height of $\delta h = 0.4h$.
-For the SB, we have $h = \SI{0.0035}{\meter}$, with a shifted height of $\alpha h = 0.1h$ and a momentum height of $\beta h = 0.2h$.
+The spatial discretization for the meshfree method (see \cite{suchde2023point}) is generated such that the point cloud resolution, $h$, is highly refined near the wing surface and gradually coarsens with increasing distance into the far-field, as shown in Figure~\ref{fig:NACA0012Refinement}.
+Using this discretization strategy, we evaluate the two proposed boundary treatment methods: the nearest-band neighbor (NBN) method and the shifted boundary (SB) method.

-The Launder--Spalding wall function, with the $k-\omega$ standard turbulence model, is used for the wall function methods.
-Both boundary treatment methods are compared to study their effects on the drag coefficient, the lift coefficient, and skin friction.
-Initially, we examined the variation of skin friction values and compared them with results from a finite volume method-based CFD code called \textbf{CFL3D}.

-When comparing the two boundary treatment methods, we observed that the shifted boundary method agrees well at the leading edge up to a chord length of \SI{0.35}{\meter}, after which it slightly underpredicts, resulting in a local minimum.
-In contrast, the nearest band neighbor method initially underpredicts the skin friction coefficients but gets closer to the CFL3D reference values after a chord length of \SI{0.35}{\meter}.
-Beyond this point, the values are slightly underpredicted but remain closer to the reference values, as shown in Figure \ref{fig:NACA0012CfCompare}.
-This phenomenon is observed with different turbulence models and variations of $\alpha h$ and $\beta h$, suggesting that the effects arise from parameters other than the boundary treatment method.

-Next, we compared the lift and drag coefficients at a $0^\circ$ angle of attack.
-Compared to experimental results \cite{ladson_effects_1988} at $\text{Re} \approx 3 \times 10^6$, the lift coefficient is typically $C_{\mathrm{L}} = 0$ for a symmetric wing profile at a $0^\circ$ angle of attack, and the drag coefficient ranges from $C_{\mathrm{D}} = 0.006$ to $C_{\mathrm{D}} = 0.009$.
-The lift and drag coefficients obtained from NBN and SB methods are shown in Table~\ref{tab:naca0012_coefficients}.
-We observed that the lift coefficients are slightly off from the experimental results for both methods.
-However, the drag coefficient for the SB is within the suggested range from the experimental results, while the NBN method deviates slightly with a lower value of $C_{\mathrm{D}} = 0.0049$.

-The reason for the mismatch in skin friction values requires further investigation.
-Parameter studies show that the effects persist, and this needs to be studied further.